-Welcome to Fresh Hunger – recipes, food inspiration, tips, techniques & stories to incite enjoyable cookery & some kitchen magic.
+Welcome to Fresh Hunger – a lifestyle magazine committed to inspiring you to create food to share, tables to sit at, menus to plan & a garden to nourish.
+We hope you find recipes, tips, techniques & stories to incite enjoyable cookery & some kitchen magic.

 Cooking & sharing home-cooked food connects us.
-When we cook for others, we offer up a little (or a lot, depending on the passion level) of ourselves.
+When we cook for others, we offer up a little (or a lot, depending on the degree of passion we have) of ourselves.
 It’s a privilege to cook for people – it’s a way to nourish others & to care for oneself.

 Sadly many people are led to believe through clever marketing & advertising, that preparing tasty, wholesome food at home is time-consuming, complicated and/or expensive.
 We’re told we lead such busy lives we don’t have time to cook – that opening a package or picking up something at the local drive-through will somehow need & nourish, leaving time for the business that is life.
 But tell me, when did cooking become something to be abhorred in our western culture?
 And why can other cultures juggle work & life & still manage to make a nourishing meal for their family?
 When did we decide it was okay to turn our health & that of our family over to the processed food business?
 Why is cooking regarded by so many as a chore?

-If your name is your destiny then I was born to cook – my name is Lovoni – it means ’underground oven’ & for 25 years I’ve been cooking professionally in the publishing & television industries in several countries.
+Thank you for taking the time to look around this site.
+I’m Lovoni – food editor & creator of Fresh Hunger.
+I’m a cookbook author, food stylist, cookery teacher & (was) a TV food show host.
+If your name is your destiny then I was born to cook – ‘Lovoni’ – means “underground oven” & for 25 years I’ve been cooking professionally in the publishing & television industries in several countries.
 I attended culinary school in Sydney, Australia where I was born & raised.
 And that’s where I began my career with food.
 During my career I’ve authored six cookbooks & co-wrote over 60.
 I’ve written recipes & food styled for food companies & magazines around the world.

 In the dead of winter in 2000 I moved to the frigid, Canadian tundra to become food editor for a publisher’s magazine & cookbook division.
 Several years later, I decided to self-published a cookbook – Simple, Fresh, Delicious.
 And that lead me to host a national cooking show in Canada also called – Simple, Fresh, Delicious.